centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-snmp.md

 </TabItem>
 <TabItem value="App-Protocol-SNMP-Only-custom" label="App-Protocol-SNMP-Only-custom">

-This host template does not come linked to any service template but it's host check command is based on a SNMP Uptime check, thus valid even when ICMP protocol is blocked.
+This host template does not bring any service template but its host check command is based on an SNMP uptime check, thus valid even when the ICMP protocol is blocked.

 </TabItem>
 <TabItem value="No host template" label="No host template">